 Lead absorption from other than occupational sources is a condition which is notifiable to the Medical Officer of Health under the Health Act 1956.
-The levels of blood lead which are required to be notified in New Zealand are ‘lead absorption equal to or in excess of 0.48 µmol/l’ (10 µg/dl).
+The levels of blood lead which are required to be notified in New Zealand are ‘lead absorption equal to or in excess of 0.24 micromoles per litre (µmol/l)’ or 5 micrograms per decilitre (µg/dl).

 While the guidelines are applicable for any age, there is an emphasis on measures for managing cases of lead-exposed children.
-Originally published in 1998, the 2007 revised guidelines were updated to take into account developments in the management of lead exposure in New Zealand and internationally.
+Originally published in 1998 and revised in 2007 and 2013, the 2021 revised guidelines were updated to take into account developments in the management of lead exposure in New Zealand and internationally.

-This protocol assists public health units in identifying all contributory lead hazards and (open) exposure pathways using a combination of interview, visual observation, and laboratory testing.
+The guidelines assist public health units to identify all contributory lead hazards and (open) exposure pathways using a combination of interview, visual observation, and laboratory testing.
 A management plan, typically incorporating both behavioural (educational) and environmental (abatement) strategies, can then be developed in consultation with the family.
 It must be emphasised that the guidelines aim to provide a ‘lead-safe’ environment; this is not the same as a lead-free environment.

 Properly applied, the guidelines help with determining: